 - Providing lectures and Grand Rounds presentation to the Medical Staff and House Staff

 The Neurohospitalist Service is staffed by highly-experienced neurologists who are adept at providing cost-effective and world class care at Winthrop.
-Graduates of prestigious training programs from the Neurological Institute at Columbia University Medical Center, Cleveland Clinic, and Albert Einstein College of Medicine, the Neurohospitalist team consists of 5 board-certified neurologists:
+Graduates of prestigious training programs from the Neurological Institute at Columbia University Medical Center, Cleveland Clinic, and Albert Einstein College of Medicine, the Neurohospitalist team consists of the following board-certified neurologists::